takinola/handyjs/readme.md

 This page provides access to the site theme settings

 #### /accessdenied
 This is the default 403 page.
-A custom 403 error page can be specified in the site settings
+Path to a custom 403 error page can be specified in the site settings A 403 view should be created and made available for the project otherwise invoking next(err) (when err.status === 403) will not have a view to render it.
+This view must be named '403accessdenied.jade' in order to be recognized by the handy system errorHandler.
+The drawback with this setup is that there are now two 403 views (one built into handyjs and the other for the project).
+This can be mitigated by reusing the same template for both so that there is no visual difference.
+However, if you wish to only use the built-in 403 page, then simply redirect the request to '/accessdenied' as needed

 #### /notfound
 This is the default 404 page.
-Acustom 404 error page can be specified in the site settings
+Path to a custom 404 error page can be specified in the site settings

+#### /internalerror
+A 500 view should be created and made available for the project otherwise invoking next(err) (when err.status === 500) will not have a view to render it.
+This view must be named '500internalerror.jade' in order to be recognized by the handy system errorHandler.
+The drawback with this setup is that there are now two 500 views (one built into handyjs and the other for the project).
+This can be mitigated by reusing the same template for both so that there is no visual difference.
+However, if you wish to only use the built-in 500 page, then simply redirect the request to '/internalerror' as needed

 #### /cron
 This is the path to activate cron.
 Each site has a random cron path (e.g. /cron/random_string) to provide some security against DOS attack via cron